 That strange sensation was creeping back up Kanna’s legs.
 It spooked her enough that when Goda stirred a little, she snapped her hand back.

-Goda didn’t wake up.
-She slept, her body still relaxed, unaware, unconcerned with what was going on beside her.
-A mix of emotions fluttered in Kanna’s chest—but one of them rose to the surface.
+Goda did not awaken.
+She stayed relaxed, seemingly unaware, unconcerned with what was going on beside her.
+A mix of emotions fluttered in Kanna’s chest, but her burning frustration rose above them all as she watched Goda’s oblivious face—and then it reached a climax.

 What the hell did I just do?

-Before the sound of the punch had even echoed through the room, Goda flipped around in bed.
-Kanna was pinned to the ground, a hand tightly wrapped around her neck, a warm breath bathing her face as hotly as the trucks outside had.
-Terrified, Kanna stared up at her bedmate, frozen in place.
+Goda flipped around in bed.
+Before the sound of the punch had even echoed through her brain, Kanna was pinned to the ground.
+A hand grasped her neck, a warm breath bathing her face as hotly as the trucks outside had.
+Kanna stared up at her bedmate, terrified.

 “Are you some kind of masochist?”
 Goda growled through gnashing teeth, her eyes locked with Kanna’s.
 “Do you have a death wish?
-If so, then maybe it would be less painful for you to just find a patch of Samma Flower and swallow it.”
+If so, then maybe it would be less painful for you to find a patch of Samma Flower and swallow it!”

-“What are you going to do, push it down my throat?
+“What are you going to do, ram it down my throat?
 Make me swallow it?”
-Kanna asked insolently as soon as she had found her voice; but as she forced the words out, her throat began to hurt against Goda’s grip, and she actually began to panic.
+Kanna asked insolently as soon as she had found her voice—but as she forced the words out, her throat began to hurt against Goda’s grip, and she actually began to panic.
 “You’re not going to do anything,” she stammered.
 “You won’t even fight me!
-You won’t even—”
+You won’t even—!”

 Kanna couldn’t finish.
-There was a naked woman on top of her, she thought.
-Goda had pounced as soon as Kanna had hit her, but the feeling of the woman’s heavy body pressed to hers had taken awhile to register.
-Maybe that had been because she had resisted the sensation at first—but after the shock wore off, she found herself wanting to relax into it instead.
+There was a wild, naked woman on top of her, she thought.
+Goda had pounced as soon as Kanna had hit her, but the feeling of the woman’s heavy body pressed to hers had taken much longer to register.
+Maybe that had been because she had resisted the sensation at first, but after the shock wore off, she found herself wanting to relax into it instead.
 The throbbing had returned to her bones, to her chest, to her belly.
-Along with it, a warm sensation oozed somewhere further below, at the place were Goda’s leg had fallen between both her own.
+Along with it, a warm sensation spread somewhere else, at the place were Goda’s leg had fallen between both her own.

 She could no longer ignore what it all meant.
 Her eyes widened with fear.